Ovarian Cancer Clinical Trial

 Subjects must have a performance status score of 0-1 by Eastern Cooperative Group (ECOG) criteria.

-Subjects of childbearing potential must have a negative serum pregnancy test within 14 days prior to initiation of protocol therapy and be practicing an effective form of contraception.
+Subjects of childbearing potential must have a negative serum pregnancy test within 14 days prior to initiation of protocol therapy and agree to practice an effective form of contraception.
+If applicable, subjects must discontinue breastfeeding prior to study entry.

 Subjects must have satisfactory results for the baseline laboratory analyses and diagnostic procedures as specified in the protocol.